Uvacoder/xxx-notes-twhite2/src/site/notes/Research/Dependency injection · React in patterns.md

 # Dependency injection · React in patterns

-> ## Excerpt
+> [!info]
 > Many of the modules/components that we write have dependencies.
 A proper management of these dependencies is critical for the success of the project.
 There is a technique (most people consider it a pattern) called dependency injection that helps solving the problem.

 ---
 Many of the modules/components that we write have dependencies.
 A proper management of these dependencies is critical for the success of the project.
 There is a technique (most people consider it a _pattern_) called [_dependency injection_](http://krasimirtsonev.com/blog/article/Dependency-injection-in-JavaScript) that helps solving the problem.